Multiple sclerosis: Lesions

 The name multiple sclerosis refers to the scars (sclerae – better known as plaques or lesions) that form in the nervous system.
 These lesions most commonly affect the white matter in the optic nerve, brain stem, basal ganglia, and spinal cord, or white matter tracts close to the lateral ventricles.
 The function of white matter cells is to carry signals between grey matter areas, where the processing is done, and the rest of the body.
 The peripheral nervous system is rarely involved.

 To be specific, MS involves the loss of oligodendrocytes, the cells responsible for creating and maintaining a fatty layer—known as the myelin sheath—which helps the neurons carry electrical signals (action potentials).
 This results in a thinning or complete loss of myelin, and as the disease advances, the breakdown of the axons of neurons.
 When the myelin is lost, a neuron can no longer effectively conduct electrical signals.
-A repair process, called remyelination, takes place in early phases of the disease, but the oligodendrocytes are unable to completely rebuild the cell's myelin sheath.
+A repair process, called remyelination, takes place in the early phases of the disease, but the oligodendrocytes are unable to completely rebuild the cell's myelin sheath.
 Repeated attacks lead to successively less effective remyelinations, until a scar-like plaque is built up around the damaged axons.
 These scars are the origin of the symptoms and during an attack magnetic resonance imaging (MRI) often shows more than 10 new plaques.
 This could indicate that some number of lesions exist, below which the brain is capable of repairing itself without producing noticeable consequences.
 Another process involved in the creation of lesions is an abnormal increase in the number of astrocytes due to the destruction of nearby neurons.
 A number of lesion patterns have been described.

 Inflammation

 Apart from demyelination, the other sign of the disease is inflammation.
 Fitting with an immunological explanation, the inflammatory process is caused by T cells, a kind of lymphocytes that plays an important role in the body's defenses.
 T cells gain entry into the brain as a result of disruptions in the blood–brain barrier.
-The T cells recognize myelin as foreign and attack it, explaining why these cells are also called "autoreactive lymphocytes."
+The T cells recognize myelin as foreign and attack it, explaining why these cells are also called "autoreactive lymphocytes".

 The attack on myelin starts inflammatory processes, which trigger other immune cells and the release of soluble factors like cytokines and antibodies.
-A further breakdown of the blood-brain barrier, in turn, causes a number of other damaging effects, such as swelling, activation of macrophages, and more activation of cytokines and other destructive proteins.
+A further breakdown of the blood-brain barrier, in turn, causes many other damaging effects, such as swelling, activation of macrophages, and more activation of cytokines and other destructive proteins.
 Inflammation can potentially reduce transmission of information between neurons in at least three ways.
 The soluble factors released might stop neurotransmission by intact neurons.
 These factors could lead to or enhance the loss of myelin, or they may cause the axon to break down completely.